SNAP Benefits in Maine: How to Apply and Qualify

 ON THIS PAGE

 The Supplemental Nutrition Assistance Program, or SNAP, helps you and your family buy groceries.
-This program provides monthly funds on an EBT card to purchase healthy food at local stores.
+This program provides monthly funds to low-income households in Maine to help you afford healthy food.

 SNAP Income Limits and Benefit Amounts in Maine